Luring a Minor for Sexual Exploitation: ARS 13-3554

 - Offering or soliciting sexual conduct with another person knowing or having reason to know that the other person is a minor.

-It is not a defense that the other person involved was not a minor.
+It is not a defense that the "victim" involved was not actually a minor.

 Luring a minor is a class 3 felony.
 If the minor is under 15 years old, then the crime is punishable as a "dangerous crime against children" under ARS 13-705.